linuxwacom/gsetwacom/README.md

 The name is a reference to the xsetwacom tool that provided a similar CLI for the [xf86-input-wacom Xorg driver](https://github.com/linuxwacom/xf86-input-wacom).

+gsetwacom only works with GNOME as it uses GNOME's gsetting configuration storage mechanism.
+The [ktabletconfig](https://invent.kde.org/redstrate/ktabletconfig) tool is a similar utility for KDE.

 -----

 **Table of Contents**